-The Hit Network is a community interest based internet broadcaster serving the Midlands regions of the UK.
+The Hit Network and our Subsidiaries is a community interest-based internet broadcaster serving the Midlands regions of the UK.
 Our staff are comprised of specialised journalists, writers and presenters and or others who care about freedom and social injustice. are dedicated to giving our audience a point of view, with a special emphasis on topics of local concern.
-As a commercial free broadcaster we focus on offering a wide variety of specialised output that are now almost totally excluded from the airwaves.
+As a commercial free broadcaster, we focus on offering a wide variety of specialised output that are now almost totally excluded from the airwaves.
 This will include local people from around the UK and groups from around the Midlands community.

 We will also broadcast independent music, call-in talk shows, uncensored news and children’s programming.
 The vast majority of shows will be produced locally by our staff.

-We will also work closely with local authorities and public safety personell to provide emergency broadcast information in the event of weather and climate emergencies, or other public disasters.
+We will also work closely with local authorities and public safety personnel to provide emergency broadcast information in the event of weather and climate emergencies, or other public disasters.

 Cultural programming will also be a key ingredient in our daily broadcast schedule.
 We believe a local community station such as ours has a special obligation to ensure that local poets, musicians and other artists have an opportunity to be heard.